turingschool/front-end-curriculum/projects/module-3/stretch.md

 * Vue
 * Svelte

-**Some things to note**: Instructors will not be able to give in-depth feedback because most instructors do not have a lot of experience in each of these frameworks, and you will still be required to test the application even though you are choosing a framework other than React. **You will not be able to use React Router with these frameworks, start with a single-page application and add a routing tool once you get moving in the new framework.**
+**Some things to note**: Instructors will not be able to give in-depth feedback because most instructors do not have a lot of experience in each of these frameworks, and you will _still be required to test the application_ even though you are choosing a framework other than React. **You will not be able to use React Router with these frameworks, start with a single-page application and add a routing tool once you get moving in the new framework.**

 #### User Authentication

 Some apps allow you to sign in using your Google, Facebook, or Twitter account - this is called user authentication.
-If you made this yourself, you would need a back-end server to store the user's data and it gets complicated, which is too much for this project.
-Use a third-party library like: PassportJS, Auth0, or Google's Firebase to enable a user to login to your application via Google, Facebook, and/or Twitter.
+If you made this yourself, **you will need a back-end server** to store the user's data and it gets complicated, which is too much for this project.
+Use a third-party library like:

+* Google's Firebase
+* PassportJS
+* Auth0

+to enable a user to login to your application via Google, Facebook, and/or Twitter.
 The user should be able to stay logged in even after refreshing the page.

 #### TypeScript